250-year-old U.S. Easter tradition's horns silenced by coronavirus pandemic

 There is no sermon and a pastor leads the crowd in a liturgical, communal prayer read aloud by the faithful in call- and-response style.

-The pastor leading the service this year is the Rev. Chaz Snider, chairman of the Southern Moravian Council of Elders, who will lead the small group inside Home Moravian, all sitting at a safe distance apart.
+The pastor leading the service this year is the Rev. Chaz Snider, chair of Salem Congregation Board of Elders, who will lead the small group inside Home Moravian, all sitting at a safe distance apart.

 They will have to forgo the face masks that the CDC recommends that people use for protection.